 Promotions & Title Changes – Because we have such a flat company structure at ConvertKit, we don’t place a lot of value in titles.
 That means wherever you are in the company – regardless of title – we expect you to set your own goals and effectively manage your own projects and time.
 That said there are lots of opportunities for growth and new roles at ConvertKit.
 We encourage you to start working towards the promotion/role you want to be in by demonstrating you want the role in lieu of waiting for something to open up someday.

 Company Credit Cards – All US core team members are given a company credit card for all work-related expenses.
-We expect team members to use this whenever possible for company-related charges.
+We use a system called Brex and you will receive and invite to set up your account and order your card during your onboarding.
+We expect team members to use their Brex cards whenever possible for company-related charges.
 (If for some reason, you aren’t able to, you can charge something to your personal card and submit it for reimbursement.)
-This can be used for travel (retreats, conferences, etc), equipment purchases, and other needs.
+Brex cards can be used for travel (retreats, conferences, etc), equipment purchases, and other needs.
 We expect everyone to be responsible with the company’s money, and to be prompt in uploading receipts and include all pertinent information so it’s easy to categorize expenses.

-Expense Reporting – All US core team members have company credit cards and are expected to upload their receipts with notes about the expense in a timely manner.
-This is super easy through the Receipts Manager app that we use.
+Expense Reporting – All core team members have company credit cards via Brex and are expected to upload their receipts in a timely manner.
+For more information about how to upload your receipts, read this Guru card.

-This is also a privilege and if you aren’t using it responsibly (uploading receipts timely with accurate notes), you may lose the ability to have a company card.
+Company cards are a privilege.
+If you aren't able to use your card responsibly (uploading receipts timely with accurate notes), you may lose the ability to have a company card.

-Reimbursements – If there is ever an expense that couldn’t go on a company card it can be submitted to firstname.lastname@example.org.
-All you need to include is a copy of the receipt, a brief description for what it was for, and the total reimbursement amount.
+Reimbursements – If there is ever an expense that cannot go on a company card, it can be submitted to email@example.com.
+All you need to include is a copy of the receipt, a brief description for what the expense was for, and the total reimbursement amount.